Henry's Story – A silent threat uncovered

 Why It Matters

-Without this insight, Leo’s first sign of illness could have come far too late.
+Without this insight, Henry’s first sign of illness could have come far too late.
 Now, his family has time and options.

 Final Takeaway